MicrosoftDocs/cpp-docs/CONTRIBUTING.md

 **Note:** Currently DocFX requires the .NET Framework on Windows or Mono (for Linux or macOS).
 We hope to port it to .NET Core in the future.

 You can build and preview the resulting site locally using a built-in web server.
-Navigate to the core-docs folder on your machine and type the following command:
+Navigate to the `cpp-docs\docs` folder on your machine and type the following command:

 ```
 docfx -t default --serve